Nikon D7500 vs Sony A9

 Of the two cameras under consideration, the Nikon D7500 features an APS-C sensor and the Sony A9 a full frame sensor.
 The sensor area in the A9 is 130 percent bigger.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.5 and 1.0.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

 With 24MP, the A9 offers a higher resolution than the D7500 (20.7MP), but the A9 nevertheless has larger individual pixels (pixel pitch of 5.94μm versus 4.22μm for the D7500) due to its larger sensor.
 It is noteworthy in this context that the two cameras were released in close succession, so that their sensors are from the same technological generation.
+Coming back to sensor resolution, it should be mentioned that the D7500 has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.

 The A9 has on-sensor phase detect pixels, which results in fast and reliable autofocus acquisition even during video recording.